Hackers News Hackers News

 Attachment inside phishing email (Source – ASEC)

-Inside the archive, the victim finds what appears to be a document file — but it is actually a renamed copy of MSBuild.exe, still carrying its original Microsoft signature to avoid raising suspicion.
+Upon extraction, the archive reveals what appears to be a document file.
+However, this file is actually a renamed copy of MSBuild.exe, retaining its original Microsoft digital signature to avoid suspicion.

-When the victim opens the file, MSBuild’s default behavior takes over.
-It automatically scans the same directory for a project file (.csproj) and loads it without requiring any command-line input from the user.
+When the victim opens this seemingly innocuous file, MSBuild’s default functionality is triggered.
+It automatically scans the current directory for a project file (.csproj) and loads it without requiring any explicit command-line input from the user.
+This process occurs silently, unnoticed by the average user.

 main.csproj (Source - ASEC)